-Employee's Name Department This is to certify that I have been provided edu requirements of §382.601 and my employer's meeting the requirements.
-The materials incluchecked (v) items: policies and procedures with respect to the workday that compliance is requ 4.
-Specific information concerning p 5.
-Circumstances under which a dri 6.
-Test procedures, driver protection and safeguarding the validity of the t 7.
-The requirement that tests are act 8.
-An explanation of what will be continuous the consequences.
-9. The consequences for Part 382 S from safety-sensitive functions and S 10.
-The consequences for drivers for 0.02 or greater but less than 0.04. to Part 382. afety-sensitive functions and periods of ired. brohibited driver conduct. ver will be tested.
-In and integrity of the testing processes, test.
-Idministered in accordance with Part 382.
+Employee's Name Department This is to certify that I have been provided edurequirements of §382.601 and my employer's preeting the requirements.
+The materials inclustichecked (v) items: policies and procedures with respect to the workday that compliance is required.
+4. Specific information concerning pp. 5.
+Circumstances under which a drivent of the second safeguarding the validity of the second safeguarding the validity of the second safeguarding that tests are as second second safeguarding the validity of the second safeguarding that tests are as second safeguarding that second safeguarding safe to Part 382. afety-sensitive functions and periods of ired. brohibited driver conduct. ver will be tested.
+In and integrity of the testing processes, eest.
+Ilministered in accordance with Part 382.
 Insidered a refusal to submit to a test and Subpart B violations including removal §382.605 procedures.
-Sound to have an alcohol concentration of thol and controlled substances use on: symptoms of a problem Work Employee's Name Date County Representative Date Retain in employee's master confidential file in Human Resou rces
+Sound to have an alcohol concentration of thol and controlled substances use on: symptoms of a problem Work Employee's Name Date County Representative Date Retain in employee's master confidential file in Human Resoul rces